pingi14/LIRR/README.md

 ## Technical Project Information
 Data Source: https://data.ny.gov/Transportation/MTA-LIRR-On-Time-Performance-Beginning-2015/6kq9-5ikh/about_data

 The data was downloaded from LIRR site as a .csv file containing monthly OTP (On-Time Performance) percentage data from all LIRR Branch Lines between 2015-2024.
 SQL was applied to cleans the data and was then visualised via Power BI.
+[Please refer to SQL Scripts applied](https://github.com/pingi14/LIRR/blob/main/SQL%20Scripts_v2.pdf)